the more you know

 Patagonia

-This little special nook in Chile is almost like a wild adventurous story book.
-With glaciers, lakes, trails, climbing and whale watching, it is not for the faint of heart, but those who truly want to get close with nature.
-The mountain views are unlike any others, making it perfect for a just you two elopement experience you will never forget.
+This little special nook in Chile is almost like a wild adventurous storybook.
+With glaciers, lakes, trails, climbing, and whale watching, it is not for the faint of heart, but for those who truly want to get close with nature.
+The mountain views are unlike any others, making it perfect for a just-you-two elopement experience you will never forget.

 A landscape image of icebergs coming out of the ocean in Greenland.